ashikandrew/Streamlit_Article_tool/README.md

 3.Run the application using streamlit run app.py.

-4.Enter the URLs of the articles you want to research
+4.Enter the URLs of the articles you want to research.

 5.in the "ARTICLE URLs" section of the sidebar.